oneeve8/kobble-data/content/Tutorial2.md

 ***

-To add an image, the Markdown syntax is brackets with the image description
+To add an image, the Markdown syntax is an exclamation point followed by brackets with the image description, followed by parentheses with the

 Lets review some of the icons in Kobble.